obuno/LXC_cICAP_ClamAV/README.md

 - Obviously, you can submit to ICAP what you can read & see, therefore [SSL Bumping/SSL intercpetion](https://wiki.squid-cache.org/Features/SslBump) might be advised on your proxy subsystem in order to "intercept" SSL/TLS encrypted streams.
 - The "ConcurrentDatabaseReload yes" parameter which is set within the /etc/clamav/clamd.conf file will require you to have enough free system resources (memory) in order to temporarily load a second ClamAV scanning engine while scanning continues using the first engine.
 Once fully loaded, the new engine takes over while the previous goes to heaven.

+You can use the included "cicap-deploy.sh" shell script to deploy everything needed at once.

 ## Proxmox PVE container creation:
 ### Download/Get the latest Alpine LXC template
 ````